ThinkCentre Chromebox

 Hardware and Connectivity

 Port selection was generous for a Chrome OS device of this era.
 Four USB 3.0 ports provided connectivity for peripherals, with one port offering enhanced charging power for devices like phones and tablets.
 Video output came via both HDMI and DisplayPort, the latter being a clear signal of Lenovo’s enterprise targeting since most consumer devices omitted DisplayPort entirely.
 Gigabit Ethernet provided reliable wired networking without needing a separate Ethernet adapter, while an external screw-on antenna handled 802.11n WiFi.
+The wired keyboard and mouse Lenovo bundled in the box were the same ThinkCentre-branded peripherals that shipped with the Windows-based ThinkCentre Tiny line, which made the Chromebox feel like a drop-in replacement on existing enterprise desks.

 Reviewer Insights